spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/16-cluster-tag-filter/00-create-add-filter.md

 # Add Resource Role

-You can assign the resource filter created along with Palette roles to the [users](/clusters/cluster-management/cluster-tag-filter/new-user) to provision the access restriction.
-Palette provisions two type of roles:
+You can assign the resource filter created, in combination with roles, to a [user](/user-management/new-user#createanewuser) to enforce access restriction.
+Palette provisions two types of roles:

 * [Palette Global Roles](/user-management/palette-rbac/resource-scope-roles-permissions#paletteglobalresourceroles), the set of roles that are available in Palette console

-* [Custom Resource Roles](/user-management/palette-rbac/resource-scope-roles-permissions#palettecustomresourceroles), that can be generated as per your requirements from the available set of permissions and operations.
+* [Custom Resource Roles](/user-management/palette-rbac/resource-scope-roles-permissions#palettecustomresourceroles),  can be generated according to your requirements from the available set of permissions and operations.

 ## Prerequisites